oac-tree/sup-dto/doc/source/anytype.rst

 The last argument of this constructor is optional and if not provided, the typename will be an empty string.

+Array types with zero size are allowed and provide for dynamic array types (see :ref:`AnyValue - Copy and Move <anyvalue-copy-move>`).

 .. _structured-types:

 Structured types